^

 • Reproductive toxicity:

 • Studies in rats and rabbits have shown that exemestane may cause reproductive toxicity.
-In studies with oral exemestane in rats, increases in resorptions and decreases in fetal body weight were observed at doses above pharmacologically active doses (Beltrame et al., 2001).
+In studies with oral administration of exemestane in rats, increases in resorptions and decreases in fetal body weight were observed at doses exceeding the pharmacologically active dose (Beltrame et al., 2001).

 • Mechanism of action:

 • Exemestane is a steroidal aromatase inhibitor that irreversibly blocks the conversion of androgens to estrogens.
-This leads to a significant decrease in estrogen levels in the body, which is important for the treatment of hormone-dependent breast cancer in postmenopausal women (Geisler et al., 1998).
+This results in a significant reduction in estrogen levels in the body, which is important for the treatment of hormone-dependent breast cancer in postmenopausal women (Geisler et al., 1998).

 • Clinical studies:

-• In clinical trials on postmenopausal women with breast cancer, exemestane showed high effectiveness in reducing estrogen levels and was well tolerated.
-However, there is no data on its use during pregnancy, as the drug is not intended for use in pregnant women (Robinson, 2008).
+• In clinical trials in postmenopausal women with breast cancer, exemestane was highly effective in reducing estrogen levels and was well tolerated.
+However, there are no data on its use during pregnancy, as the drug is not intended for use in pregnant women (Robinson, 2008).

 • Recommendations for use:

-• Exemestane is contraindicated during pregnancy and lactation due to the risk of serious adverse effects to the fetus, including the potential for teratogenicity.
-The drug should only be used in postmenopausal women to treat breast cancer (Clemett & Lamb, 1998).
+• Exemestane is contraindicated during pregnancy and lactation due to the risk of serious adverse effects on the fetus, including potential for teratogenicity.
+The drug should only be used in postmenopausal women for the treatment of breast cancer (Clemett & Lamb, 1998).

 Contraindications

-• Pregnancy and breastfeeding: The drug is contraindicated for use in pregnant and breastfeeding women, as it may harm the development of the fetus or child.
+• Pregnancy and breastfeeding: The drug is contraindicated for use in pregnant and lactating women, as it may harm the development of the fetus or child.

 • Hypersensitivity: If the patient has a known hypersensitivity to exemestane or other components of the drug, its use is also contraindicated.

-• Premenopausal: Aromasin is intended for use only in postmenopausal women and is not recommended for use in premenopausal women.
+• Premenopausal Conditions: Aromasin is intended for use in postmenopausal women only and is not recommended for use in women before menopause.

-• Conditions requiring estrogen use: If the patient requires treatment with estrogen (for example, in the treatment of osteoporosis), Aromasin may be contraindicated.
+• Conditions requiring estrogen therapy: If a patient requires estrogen therapy (for example, for the treatment of osteoporosis), Aromasin may be contraindicated.

-• Severe hepatic impairment: Because exemestane is metabolized in the liver, it may be contraindicated in patients with severe liver impairment.
+• Severe liver dysfunction: Since exemestane is metabolized in the liver, it may be contraindicated in patients with severe liver dysfunction.

 Side effects Aromasin